kjnh10/pcl/library/library/cpp/graph/dijkstra.cpp.md

 #endif
 #line 2 "library/cpp/graph/dijkstra.cpp"
 // https://atcoder.jp/contests/abc151/tasks/abc151_d
+// this module is depricated. use graph.hpp

 //%snippet.set('dijkstra')%

-using Pos = int;  // TODO: update if needed
+// this module is depricated. use graph.hpp using Pos = int;  // TODO: update if needed

 using Cost = int;     // TODO: update if needed